Dr. Patsy Thompson

 Dr. Thompson was appointed as Scientific Advisor on the Institut de Radioprotection et de Sûreté Nucléaire (IRSN) Conseil Scientifique in 2009.
 She has been the Canadian representative on the IAEA's Radiation Safety Standards Committee (RASSC) since 2009.

-Dr. Thompson has been representative of Canada to UNSCEAR since its sixty-first session (2014).
+Dr. Thompson has been representative of Canada to UNSCEAR for its 61st, 62nd, 63rd and 64th sessions.